sontx/letrun/docs/task/task-handler.md

 - `version`: The version of the task, this is optional.
 We'll use the package version if not defined.
 - `parameters`: An object that describes the input parameters of the task for showing help.
 - `handle`: The function that executes the task.

-We support grouping tasks by placing them in subdirectories, the group name will be the directory name.

 This is an example of a custom task: